-We might expect that if health services are located on school premises, it is easier for an adolescent to get treatment for pain that is distracting in class, easier to receive an early diagnosis and prevent health-related absences, or easier to get immunizations or tests that might otherwise require visiting the doctor during school hours or time that could be spent on homework.
-By improving students' well-being, health services may augment students' ability to function well at school, learn better, and therefore be better situated to achieve academically.
-The deleterious effect of poor health on educational outcomes seems to operate at least partially through the relationship between health and educational participation (Jackson 2009; Needham et al. 2004).
+If health services are located on school premises, it should be easier to get treatment for pain that is distracting in class, to receive an early diagnosis and prevent health-related absences, or to get immunizations or tests that might otherwise require a doctor's visit during school hours.
+By improving well-being, health services may augment students' ability to function well at school.
+The deleterious effect of poor health on educational outcomes seems to operate at least partially through the effect of health on educational participation (Jackson 2009; Needham et al. 2004).
 Illnesses may cause absences that reduce the time in class necessary to learn (Haas 2006).
 Additionally, school-based health services may ease the burden on educators by improving school climate and students' readiness to learn (Geierstanger and Amaral 2005; Reback 2010).

-School-based provision of health services could also play a role in reducing educational inequality.
-Much in the same way schools intervene through the subsidized lunch program to both reduce hunger and augment students' ability to learn, providing health services at school may affect both health and education especially for the neediest children (Rothstein 2004).
-Numerous health conditions disproportionately impact children of color and from low-income backgrounds, such as hearing and vision impairments, asthma, obesity, diabetes, anemia, increased exposure to environmental hazards, and overall poorer physical health (Crosnoe 2006; Currie 2005; Dilley 2009; Rothstein 2004).
-Crosnoe (2006) shows that poorer health among children of color compared to their white peers contributes to racial gaps in achievement and achievement growth.
-And Rothstein (2004) documents how the cumulative disadvantage of multiple chronic health problems contributes to the socioeconomic achievement gap.
-Since school-based health services have been shown to reach underserved populations and expand access to care (Juszczak, Melinkovich, & Kaplan 2003; Kaplan et al. 1998), school-based services may disproportionately benefit low-income and racial minority students, as well as other students who lack alternative healthcare options.
-A study of eight schools in Ohio and Kentucky found SBHCs disproportionately benefited the health of students from low-income families and without private health insurance (Wade et al. 2008).
-On the other hand, Jackson (2009) finds that whites experience worse educational outcomes as a result of poor health than do black and Hispanic adolescents, with similar (though not significant) patterns where health problems impact students with better-educated and wealthier parents most adversely as well.
-Her findings are consistent with the interpretation that "those closer to the top of the hierarchy have further to fall than those who begin lower" (Jackson 2009, p.
-675).
-This finding raises the possibility that the most socially advantaged groups, rather than the most disadvantaged, would derive the most benefit from health enhancements, such as the increased accessibility of school-based provision.
+Much in the same way schools intervene through the subsidized lunch program to both reduce hunger and augment students' ability to learn, providing health services at school may especially affect health and education for the neediest children (Rothstein 2004), indicating a potential role in reducing inequality.
+Numerous health conditions disproportionately impact children of color and from low-income backgrounds (Crosnoe 2006; Currie 2005; Dilley 2009; Rothstein 2004).
+Poorer health and the cumulative disadvantage of multiple chronic health problems among these groups contribute to disparities in achievement and growth (Crosnoe 2006; Rothstein 2004).
+Since school-based health services have been shown to reach underserved populations and expand access to care (Juszczak, Melinkovich, & Kaplan 2003; Kaplan et al. 1998), school-based services may disproportionately benefit low-income and racial minority students, as well as other students who lack alternative healthcare options (Wade et al. 2008).
+On the other hand, Jackson's (2009) findings on which racial and socioeconomic groups suffer worse educational outcomes as a result of poor health indicate that the most advantaged have the most to lose (Jackson 2009).
+This finding raises the possibility that it is actually not the most disadvantaged groups who would derive the most benefit from health enhancements.
 This theoretically ambiguous empirical literature along with policy arguments that healthcare should be provided in schools in order to reduce educational disparities (e.g. Rothstein 2004) motivate testing whether there are heterogeneous effects of school health services.